kristhayer11/alcohols-empire/content/recipes/saffron.md

 <br>
 **Tattersall's Contemporary Interpretation**
 <br>
-Ingredients:
 <br>
-- 1.5 quarts of rum (Tattersall used rum instead of brandy for its punch of sugar)
+• 1.5 quarts of rum (Tattersall used rum instead of brandy for its punch of sugar)
 <br>
-- 4 orange rinds
+• 4 orange rinds
 <br>
-- 3.7 grams of cochineal
+• 3.7 grams of cochineal
 <br>
-- 3.7 grams of saffron
+• 3.7 grams of saffron
 <br>
-- 7 grams of dried gentian
+• 7 grams of dried gentian
 <br>
 <br>
 *Add dry ingredients to 1 quart of rum.